taosdata/TDengine/docs/en/05-programming/06-client-libraries/02-java.md

 }
 ```

-There are three types of error codes that the JDBC connector can report:
+There are three types of error codes that the JDBC client library can report:

 - Error code of the JDBC driver itself (error code between 0x2301 and 0x2350)
 - Error code of the native connection method (error code between 0x2351 and 0x2400)